 Treborth Group RDA is an autonomous branch of the Riding for the Disabled Association.

-We have three horses and two ponies; an outdoor arena with an all-weather surface, wheelchair ramp and floodlighting; and all the necessary tack and equipment.
-RDA is labour intensive; at least one qualified instructor, a first-aider, and up to ten volunteer helpers are needed at each of our riding sessions.
+The stables have a variety of horses and ponies, ideal for our purpose, which we hire.
+We have installed a purpose-built mounting block and ramp suitable for wheelchairs and adjacent to an outdoor arena with an all weather surface and floodlighting.
+The group owns all the necessary tack and equipment.
+RDA is labour intensive; at least one qualified coach, a first-aider, and up to ten volunteer helpers are needed at each of our riding sessions.

 Riding is fun, challenging and improves communication, coordination and balance.
 The confidence our riders gain by achieving the goals we set for them spills over into their everyday lives.

-Treborth RDA is not funded by a central body and we rely on our own local fundraising activities and donations to cover our running costs, which include caring for the horses, shoeing, feeding, insurance, repairs and renewals of tack, rent for grazing and training for instructors and helpers.
-These costs are in the region of £8000 per annum.
+Treborth RDA is not funded by a central body and we rely on our own local fundraising activities and donations to cover our running costs, which include hire of horses and ponies; insurance; affiliation, repairs and renewals of tack and equipment; and training for coaches and helpers.
+These costs are in the region of £10000 per annum.